Yossari4n/Cubes/README.md

+Cubes! is set of simple visualizations implemented in C++ and moder OpenGL with as minimalistic code as possible.

-Simple visualization inspired by Dave Whyte, fully implemented in C++ with OpenGL
+1. CubeWave inspired by Dave Whyte
 ![](CubeWave.gif)